rjalic/tips-and-snips/README.md

-# tips-and-snips
+# Tips & Snips

-A repo with useful stuff
+A repo with useful tips and code snippets.